 Today’s journalists need to know how to report and produce news across all platforms—whether print, broadcast, or multimedia—and be as comfortable using words as they are using audio, video, and web.
 Emerson’s accelerated 13-month Journalism MA emphasizes a convergent, multimedia approach to storytelling and news reporting, giving you the professional edge you need.
 Here, you will learn how to tell stories that increase public understanding of complex news events while gaining the skills necessary to adapt to—and shape—this evolving field.

-- Produce stories in text, audio, and video as you hit the streets and report from day one of the program;
+- Produce stories in text, audio, and video as you hit the streets and report starting on day one

 This program’s hybrid format allows you to begin and end your courses online, getting you out of the classroom and into the field that much sooner.
 Courses start online at the beginning of summer, followed by two semesters on campus, and culminating with a final 12-week summer capstone course online and an internship.